Delph-Sunny/12-Employee_Tracker/README.md

 ## Images of the App :mag:

+Screenshot of the app starting screen:
 ![Employee_Tracker](./images/Snippet1.PNG)

 :movie_camera: The full movie showing the functionality of the application can be found [here](https://drive.google.com/file/d/1KtZNt4bHzUTk7CSmuGFbbxoV55NaIFl5/view).

+## Future Development

+- Refactor some queries and functions to make them more sustainable with less duplicate code lines.
+- Add a function to modify the employee complete set of data
+- Add error checks to prevent duplicate entries.
+Currently there are only basic checks to prevent crashes when a table is empty or data not available.

 ## License